 - Review audit trails weekly

-The LLM Proxy Layer: Monitoring AI Behavior
+The Agent Monitor Layer: Monitoring AI Behavior

 Why This Matters